 Description

-PennDOT reached an agreement with Norfolk Southern Railway (NS) to allow modification and expansion of the state-supported Pennsylvanian service between Pittsburgh and New York City from one to two daily trains in each direction.
+PennDOT, Amtrak, and Norfolk Southern Railway (NS) are working together to support modification and expansion of the state-supported Pennsylvanian service between Pittsburgh and New York City from one to two daily trains in each direction.
 In order to mitigate train delays that would result from increasing the frequency of the Pennsylvanian service, NS will construct a set of 11 infrastructure projects along the NS-owned rail between Harrisburg and Pittsburgh that will improve operational reliability for both passenger and freight trains on the shared corridor.

 The bulk of work will be adding capacity and improving routing flexibility in the Harrisburg and Altoona areas, where train congestion impacts passenger rail service the most.
 Additional crossovers will be constructed at key locations to allow train passes and manage operating passenger trains due to many stations only having one platform.